ofrohn/d3-celestial/readme.md

 }
 ```

 Or add data from an external file with optional filtering, as shown below.
-In this case the file parameter of the Celsestial.add() funtion needs to give a valid url to the data file, while the filter function returns true for every object that meets the intended criteria.
+In this case the file parameter of the Celsestial.add() function needs to give a valid url to the data file, while the filter function returns true for every object that meets the intended criteria.

 ```js
 callback: function(error, json) {